Boiler Blog - Herts Boilers

 15. British Gas said I need a new boiler, is it really true?

 So many times we have come across a situation where the boiler involved can still be repaired, and put back into operation and is still safe.
-But unfortunately one of British Gas engineers has condemned it.
+But unfortunately one of British Gas engineers has condemned the boiler.

 The average competency level of British Gas engineers is still better than most independent gas engineers.
-Customers are still advised to use British Gas to repair their boilers, but not to succumb to any of their hard sale teniniques.
+Customers are still advised to use British Gas to repair their boilers if you wish, but not to succumb to any of their hard boiler sales tactics.

 16. When replacing with a new boiler, should it always be a combi boiler?